What to Expect

 The floats are made of paper and wire with lots of light bulbs inside.
 Its origin is unknown as it has a long history.
 Some say it's about 300 years old, others say 500 years old.
 And there are several theories about its origin.
 The most influential one is that Nebuta was used in local communities in those days to get rid of sleepiness of the farmers while they were working during hot summer days.

-Nebuta consists of such components as the drum, the bamboo flute and noisemakers as well as its big float with scary faces of warriors because Nebuta is thought to be used to scare enemies during the battle.
+Nebuta consists of such components as the drum, the bamboo flute and noisemakers as well as its big floats with scary faces of warriors because Nebuta is thought to have been used to scare enemies during the battle.
 People who dance to the music of Nebuta marching with the floats along the street downtown also play an important role for Nebuta.
-The Nebuta Festival is held from August 2 to 7 and attracts more than 3 million visitors from home and abroad.
+The Nebuta Festival is held from August 2 to 7 and attracts nearly 3 million visitors from home and abroad.